MurshidHassen/murshidhassen/index.md

 ### Opensource Projects and Cloud deployments:

 1. HTML5 React Based DICOM Image Viewer
-1.  // lamda and other hacker rank projects
+1. Hacker rank projects and IEEE
-1.  // Haskell and SMLNJ Programming for mathematics
+1. Haskell and SMLNJ Programming for mathematics
-1.  // Documentations
 1.  // Other deployment options other than Heroku like amazon and other services Paas
-1.  // Ubuntu Kubernates architecture
+1. Ubuntu Kubernetes architecture
-1.  // Azure and ms cloud with Vimo
+1. MS Azure with Vimo Strive
-1.  // Samsung Artik Cloud support for gadgetbridge
+1. Cloud Supports from Samsung Artik Cloud for gadgetbridge
-1.  // DevOps
+1. DevOps
+1. TDD and Software Methodologies
+1. Importance of Software Documentations

 ###

 * * *

-### Other Coding Project and Interesting Life Experiences:
+### Other Code Projects and Interesting Experiences:

 - languages and interesting projects
   - Heroku deployments